 What is saccharin?

-Saccharin is a low-calorie sugar substitute that was first discovered in 1879.
-In fact, it was used to sweeten foods when sugar was rationed during World War I and World War II.
+Saccharin (two brand names: Sweet ‘N Low and Sweet Twin) is a low-calorie sugar substitute that was first discovered in 1879.
 It is 200 to 700 times sweeter than sugar, depending on how it is used.
-Saccharin leaves an aftertaste some people can detect when they consume it, but that is often eliminated in prepared foods by combining it with another sweetener.
-Saccharin is also known by brand names such as Sweet ‘N Low and Sweet Twin.
+Some people may notice an aftertaste when they consume saccharin.
+This is often eliminated in processed foods by combining saccharin with another sugar substitute.

 Is saccharin safe?

-You might remember that saccharin used to carry a warning label indicating that it was known to cause cancer in laboratory animals.
-However, after extensive research on the safety of saccharin, the United States government passed a bill in 2000 confirming its safety and removed the warning label from food and drinks made with saccharin.
+You might remember that saccharin used to carry a warning label that said it was known to cause cancer in laboratory animals.
+However, there has been extensive research on the safety of this sugar substitute.
+In 2000, the U.S. government removed the requirement for a warning label on foods and drinks made with saccharin.

 Written by familydoctor.org editorial staff